 HM Revenue and Customs (HMRC) have said that the Electrician’s Tax Safe Plan is available to “anyone who installs, maintains and tests electrical systems, equipment and appliances under stringent safety regulations”.

 If you think that you have not been paying the right amount of tax then HMRC’s Electrician’s Tax Safe Plan (ETSP) campaign can help you get your tax affairs up to date.
 If you have failed to disclose all of your income to HM Revenue and Customs or declare that you are now self-employed, KinsellaTax can make your voluntary disclosure to HMRC for you.

 If you wish to take part in HMRC’s Electrician’s Tax Safe Plan (ETSP) you must notify HM Revenue and Customs by 15 May 2012 via the telephone, online or post.
 All you are required to do at this point is inform HMRC that you wish to take part in the campaign; you do not disclose anything else at this point.

-KinsellaTax strongly advise that you speak with a tax investigation expert who is well versed in HMRC campaign tactics before contacting HM Revenue and Customs to take part in the Electrician’s Tax Safe Plan campaign.
+KinsellaTax strongly advises that you speak with an expert who is well versed in HMRC campaign tactics before contacting HM Revenue and Customs to take part in the Electrician’s Tax Safe Plan campaign.

 If you decide to take part in HMRC’s ETSP then a voluntary disclosure report must be submitted to HMRC and any tax owed plus tax penalties must be paid in full by 14 August 2012.

-If HMRC believe that your voluntary disclosure is missing information or has been completed incorrectly they may decide to launch a targeted tax investigation into your affairs.
-This is why it is important to employ a tax investigation specialist to complete and submit your voluntary disclosure form for you.
+If HMRC believes that your voluntary disclosure is missing information or has been completed incorrectly they may decide to launch a targeted look into your affairs.
+This is why it is important to employ a specialist to complete and submit your voluntary disclosure form for you.